-Objectives: To implement the revamped 2024 EIT Awards concept that will further recognise the most promising innovators and entrepreneurs in Europe and also increase the EIT's visibility and promote interactions within the knowledge triangle.
+Objectives: To implement the 2026 EIT Awards concept that will recognise the most promising innovators and entrepreneurs in Europe and also increase the EIT's visibility and promote interactions within the knowledge triangle.
 To jointly organise the Prize for Women Innovators with the EIC and implement the Call for the dedicated EIT category.

-Based on lessons learnt from the 2022 EIT Awards process, the EIT will revamp the concept for the 2024 edition, demonstrating the EIT Community's achievements to stakeholders and citizens.
+Based on lessons learnt from the 2023/4 EIT Awards process, the EIT will updatep the concept for the next edition, demonstrating the EIT Community's achievements to stakeholders and citizens.